 Australian dollar rises

-The Aussie dollar is is also higher against the euro and hardly changed against the yen.
+The Aussie dollar is also higher against the yen but has slipped slightly against the euro.

 Access exclusive analysis, locked news and reports with Inside Retail Weekly.
 Subscribe today and get our premium print publication delivered to your door every week.